Jump to content

 Rock Art Along the Way, Wire Pass

 After paying the day use fee, our hike began and we followed a sandy wash, heading east and slightly downhill.
-Quickly, things began to close in and we found ourselves in shade - We'd seen the last of the sun for the day.
-We soon found ourselves at the confluence of Wire Pass and Buckskin Gulch, (First photo in this post above) where we admired some rock art, cowboy signatures, and unfortunately, some very modern rock carvings.
+Quickly, things began to close in and we found ourselves in shade – we'd seen the last of the sun for the day.
+We soon found ourselves at the confluence of Wire Pass and Buckskin Gulch, (first photo in this post above) where we admired some rock art, cowboy signatures, and unfortunately, some very modern rock carvings.
 We didn't linger long with many miles left on the hike however, and quickly made a right and entered Buckskin Gulch proper.
 We tried to keep our feet dry for a while, but that didn't last long.
 And the water was cold.
 Though we'd cross through pool after pool of water throughout the hike, we lucked out and it was never more than around thigh deep.

 Wading Through Pools in Buckskin Gulch

-Bend after bend - We hiked onward, with our cameras getting a heavy workout along the way.
+Bend after bend – we hiked onward, with our cameras getting a heavy workout along the way.
 The hiking was easy.
-Imperceptibly downhill / downstream with sand and gravel underfoot - An occasional rocky section.
-The main challenge was not falling over and receiving a dunk in one of the many pools encountered along the way - And the water didn't always smell that great.
+Imperceptibly downhill / downstream with sand and gravel underfoot – an occasional rocky section.
+The main challenge was not falling over and receiving a dunk in one of the many pools encountered along the way – and the water didn't always smell that great.
 The scenery was hard to believe.
 And it just kept going.
 Sensory overload that brought a smile to your face with each turn of the canyon.
-Flood debris appeared out of reach high overhead, this isn't the place you want to be when a flash flood occurs.
+Flood debris appeared out of reach high overhead; this isn't the place you want to be when a flash flood occurs.
 I was glad we checked the forecast and there was no chance of rain.

 Inside Buckskin